 Another question is whether the arrival directions of the highest energy cosmic rays are distributed uniformly or are clustered in some way (the latter would suggest specific sources).
-With small statistics, this too is difficult to judge, although recently it has been reported that there is a statistically significant association with nearby active galactic nuclei.
-More collection of data from Auger is likely to clear things up substantially in the next couple of years.
+With small statistics, this too is difficult to judge, although minor clustering (two or three events from about the same spot!) has been reported.